DimitrisReppas/End-to-end-wine_quality_prediction/README.md

 2) data splitting
 3) model training
 4) model evaluation on the test set
-5) choosing the best model from the mlflow.db
+5) automatically choosing the best model from the mlflow.db

 Run the DVC Pipeline:
 ```bash